 Description

-Micropolitan residents are disproportionately burdened by preventable chronic diseases.
-One of the best tools for preventing these diseases are evidence-based interventions.
-Evidence-based interventions (EBI) are strategies proven to reduce negative health outcomes.
-Though many EBIs exist, uptake of these interventions in rural and micropolitan communities is difficult for many reasons.
-This core project aims to increase the capacity of micropolitan community leaders to identify, adapt, implement, and evaluate EBIs.
-The goal is to improve health through increased adoption of EBIs.
-To accomplish this goal, this project includes three phases:
+People living in micropolitan communities are more burdened by preventable diseases.
+One of the best tools for preventing diseases are evidence-based interventions (EBIs).
+EBIs are strategies proven to reduce negative health outcomes.
+Though many EBIs exist, uptake of these interventions in rural and micropolitan communities is difficult for many reasons including lack of funding, adequate staffing, and programming appropriate for rural and micropolitan communities.
+This project aims to increase the capacity of micropolitan community leaders to identify, adapt, implement, and evaluate EBIs.
+The goal is to improve health of community residents through increased adoption of EBIs.
+To accomplish this goal, this project has three steps:

-Phase 1: Find out the barriers and facilitators to implementing EBIs in micropolitan communities by surveying and interviewing the local public health and community-based organizations.
+Step 1: Look at supports and barriers to implementing EBIs in micropolitan communities.
+This was achieved by surveying and interviewing staff at local public health agencies and community-based organizations.

-Phase 2: Adapt Putting Public Health Evidence in Action (PPHEIA), a training series designed by the Cancer Prevention and Control Research Network to build the capacity of community program planners and health practitioners to use evidence-based approaches to improving health of the populations they serve.
-This training will be adapted to reflect the barriers and facilitators micropolitan community practitioners identified in Phase 1.
+Step 2: Adapt the Putting Public Health Evidence in Action (PPHEIA) training to the supports and barriers to EBI implementation identified in step 1.
+PPHEIA is a training series designed by the Cancer Prevention and Control Research Network to build the capacity of community program planners and health practitioners to use EBIs to improve the health of populations.